Using Resonate Device Initializer in Device-Discovery Mode

 in Device-Discovery Mode

-Steps on how to run
+The following steps describe how to run

 Resonate Device Initializer

-To initialize devices, you must have
+To initialize your RFID readers, you must have

 device_create